SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Converting-Bracket-Notation-Dot-Notation-for-Property-Accessors.md

 let qux = foo[3];
 ```

-The above code is an example of using bracket notation to access properties of an object.
+The above code is an example of using bracket notation to access the properties of an object.
 If you're familiar with Javascript, you probably know that the code above can also be written like this:

 ```javascript